Memories of Reunion Lake Millwood Fishing Trip

 many splashes, I wished for my rod and reel.

-played a match against Don and Joel.
-Alvin negotiated a fair match that
+a match against Don and Joel.
+Alvin negotiated a fair match that was

-was close all the way.
-I will just say I have a dollar bill framed and hung on
+close all the way.
+I will just say I have a dollar bill framed and hung on the

 I don’t know what was happening in the other foursome, but I heard